BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 These words echo our own questions on the subject and these conclusions confirm our decisions.
 It is important to have **the shortest and most automated workflow possible** between the developer and the user without sacrificing the developer's experience because it goes hand in hand with all the other aspects of a project

-At M6, we use most of the tools presented, but two in particular caught our attention
+At M6 Distribution, we use most of the tools presented, but two in particular caught our attention.

 The first, **React Component Benchmark**, is of particular interest to us because in the past we had started to investigate the subject and used tools that are depreciated today.